Schedule view

 Week number

-Quinyx displays week numbers in all date pickers throughout the application:
+Quinyx displays week numbers in all date pickers throughout the application.

-Good for you to know; there are two settings that impact week numbers:
+There are two settings that impact week numbers:

 Unassigned shifts

-You can collapse the unassigned shifts row in the Schedule view by clicking on the arrow next to the unassigned shift text in the Schedule view:
+You can collapse the unassigned shifts row in the schedule view by clicking on the arrow next to the unassigned shift text in the Schedule view:

 How do I assign an unassigned shift to an employee?